-The BOP's sex offender treatment programs are stratified into two program levels: the high-intensity Residential (SOTP-R) and the moderate intensity Non-Residential Sex Offender Treatment Programs (SOTP-NR).
+The BOP's sex offender treatment programs are stratified into two program levels: the highintensity Residential (SOTP-R) and the moderate intensity Non-Residential Sex Offender Treatment Programs (SOTP-NR).

 - The Residential Sex Offender Treatment Program (SOTP-R) is a high intensity program designed for high risk sexual offenders (ordinarily, inmates with multiple sex offenses, or a history of contact sexual offenses).
 The SOTP-R is offered at FMC Devens and USP Marion. - The Non-residential Sex Offender Treatment Program (SOTP-NR) is a moderate intensity program designed for low to moderate risk sexual offenders.
 Many of the inmates in the SOTP-NR are first-time offenders serving a sentence for an internet sex crime.
 All SOMP institutions offer the SOTP-NR.
-SOTP-NR is available at 8 male institutions and 1 female institution. - Community Treatment Services Inmates completing the SOTP-NR and the SOTP-R are expected to participate in community treatment services (if they receive community placement).
+SOTP-NR is available at 8 male institutions and 1 female institution. - Inmates completing the SOTP-NR and the SOTP-R are expected to participate in community treatment services (if they receive community placement) provided by the Community Treatment Services Section of the National Reentry Affairs Branch.

-Since the implementation of the current program model in 2005, 1,191 inmates have completed a Sex Offender Treatment Program.
-Currently, there are 289 inmates participating in treatment, and 2,443 are awaiting placement in treatment.
-The Bureau has proposed the addition of two to four programs.
-However, hiring constraints and funding limitations have necessitated the deferral of the agency's plans for program expansion.
-Existing program resources have been deployed to maximize public safety and taxpayer value.
-Specifically, the Bureau ensures that programming slots are available for sexual offenders with moderate to high risk of re-offending.
+Since the implementation of the current program model in 2005, 1,490 inmates have completed a Sex Offender Treatment Program.
+Currently, there are 270 inmates participating in treatment, and 3,007 are awaiting placement in treatment.
+To maximize public safety and taxpayer value, the Bureau ensures that programming slots are available for sexual offenders with a moderate-to-high risk of re-offending.

-Commitment and Treatment Program (CTP): The Adam Walsh Child Protection and Safety Act requires the BOP, Sex Offender Certification Review Branch, to review releasing sex offenders for possible certification as sexually dangerous persons.
+Commitment and Treatment Program (CTP).
+The Adam Walsh Child Protection and Safety Act requires the BOP, Sex Offender Certification Review Branch, to review releasing sex offenders for possible certification as sexually dangerous persons.
 The BOP has designated FCI Butner as the facility where certified, post-sentence persons and civilly committed sex offenders will be transferred for treatment.
-Presently, there are 58 civilly committed sex offenders in the CTP, of these 26 are participating in the treatment program.
+Presently, there are 64 civilly committed sex offenders in the CTP, of these 29 are participating in the treatment program.